Welcome to our comprehensive Guide to Inheritance Laws and Taxes in France.

 Nevertheless, make sure you do take advice, at least from a good French notaire, whose professional role is inheritance matters.

-That said, not all notaires are competent to deal with international property owners, and if you consider your circumstances are complicated, or you are not confident of the advice being given by the notaire, then discuss your circumstances with specialist international legal or financial advisors.
+That said, in our experience a surprisingly high number of notaires are not entirely competent to deal with international property owners, and if you consider your circumstances are complicated, or you are not confident of the advice being given by the notaire, then discuss your circumstances with specialist international legal or financial advisors.

 If you would like to receive regular information on French taxes, French property ownership and living in France, then you can register to receive our free monthly Newsletter.